 Due to recent government changes, responsibility for ageing and aged care is now part of the Department of Health.
-Information about ageing and aged care is still available on the Department of Social Services website, however it will be transferred to the Department of Health website shortly.
+Information about ageing and aged care is still available on the Department of Social Services website, however it will be transferred to the Department of Health website in 2016.

 The Department aims to encourage older people to live active and independent lives.
 The Department works to deliver quality, affordable and accessible aged care and carer support services for older people, through subsidies and grants, industry assistance and training and regulation of the aged care sector.

 Electronic advice to the Aged Care Industry